fpreimesberger/BigMood/README.md

-# Big MOOD
+# BigMood
-Web app that generates Spotify playlist based on questions that determine what mood you are in.
+Big Mood is a Node.js web app that takes in a photo of the user's face, determines their mood with the Microsoft Emotion API and then generates a Spotify playlist based on questions that corresponds to their mood.
 ​
 ## Audience
-The primary audience would be Spotify users looking for new music based on their mood ​
+The primary audience would be Spotify users looking for new music.
+​
 ## Experience
-A user opens the web app when they want some new tunes, and they select their mood from a dropdown.
-A random Spotify playlist that matches their mood loads on the page.
+A user opens the web app when they want some new tunes, and they upload their photo or select their mood from a dropdown.
+A random Spotify playlist that matches their mood loads on the page, which they can listen to on the page or in the Spotify app.
 ​
 # Technical
 ## Models
-[What data are we dealing with?
-What classes will we create for that data?]
--User input from drop-down lists
--Pre-picked arrays of playlists, one for each mood ??? -> assign each to a mood bcs O(1) for an array if you want to know the spot for sthg if you’re calling its name
-​
+-User input from photos (.jpg, .png) or selections from drop-down list -Output of what emotion is detected from API -Pre-picked arrays of playlists, one array for each mood ​
 ## Views
-[What custom views do we need to create?
-Include pictures of your prototypes/sketches!]
-Insert the basic wireframes here
+-Index.hbs (landing page) - options to submit photo or select from dropdown -Playlist.hbs - pages for each mood, each with custom view

 ​
 ## Routes
 [What routes will we need?
-What will they do?] bigmood.com/home bigmood.com/playlist
+What will they do?] bigmood.com/index options on dropdown: route.get requests to playlist submit photo, send to API, route back to render playlist output page bigmood.com/playlist/{{emotion}}
 ​
 ## Other
-Spotify API - figure out how to use it
+Microsoft Emotion API
 ​
 # Daily Milestones
 ## Monday - Create Concept Ideas / Map
 - task 1: Mock-ups/wireframes
-- task 2: Research Spotify API
+- task 2: Research API
 - task 3: Start a github repo
 ## Tuesday - Begin Build
-[List of tasks needed to be complete before you can start user testing]
 - task 1: Usable web page (drop down lists for users to choose)
-- task 2: Finish implementing Spotify API
+- task 2: Finish implementing embedded playlists
-- task 3:n
 ​
 ## Wednesday - Usable Build
 [List of tasks to complete the implementation of features]
 - task 1: Get user feedback
-- task 2: If no bugs: develop better design/ Start Mood API
+- task 2: Implement Microsoft Emotion API
-- task 3:
-- [...]
 ​
 ## Thursday - Feature Complete
 [List of tasks needed to polish and launch on a live server]
 - task 1: Work out user testing bugs/ flow bugs
-- task 2: Finish Mood Api
+- task 2: Finish API
-- task 3:
-- [...]
+​
 ## Friday - Polish!
-- task 1: Add color
+- task 1: Add CSS